Vandal Kingdom: Religious policies

 Huneric, Gaiseric's son and successor, continued and intensified the repression of the Nicene church and attempted to make Arianism the primary religion in North Africa; indeed, much of Victor of Vita's narrative focuses on the atrocities and persecutions committed during Huneric's reign.
 Priests were forbidden to practice the liturgy, Homoousian books were destroyed, and almost 5,000 clergy were exiled into the desert.
 Violence continued with "men and women… subjected to a series of torments including scalping, forced labour and execution by sword and fire."
 In 483, Huneric issued a royal edict commanding all Chalcedonian bishops in Africa to attend a debate with Arian representatives.
 In the aftermath of this conference, he forbade Nicene clergy from assembling or carrying out baptisms or ordinations and ordered all Nicene churches to be closed and Nicene property confiscated.
 These churches were then turned over for the royal fisc or for Arian clerical use.

 While primary sources reveal little about Gunthamund's religious policies, existing evidence does suggest that the new king was "generally better disposed towards the Chalcedonian faith than his predecessor [Huneric] had been" and maintained a period of tolerance.
 Gunthamund ended the desert exile of a bishop called Eugenius and also restored the Nicene shrine of Saint Agileus in Carthage.

 Thrasamund ended his late brother's policies of tolerance when he ascended to the throne in 496.
 He reintroduced "harsh measures against the Catholic ecclesiastical hierarchy" but "worked to maintain positive relations with the Romano-African lay elite," his intention being to split the loyalties of the two groups.

-Except for Hilderic, most Vandal kings persecuted Niceanians (as well as Donatists) to a greater or lesser extent, banning conversion for Vandals and exiling bishops.
+Except for Hilderic, most Vandal kings persecuted Nicenes (as well as Donatists) to a greater or lesser extent, banning conversion for Vandals and exiling bishops.

 Administration

-The administration of the Vandal Kingdom bears close resemblance to the Roman provincial administration of Africa.
-While it was staffed by local Africans, the currency and taxation system were a creative adaptation of Roman models and which were similar to ones administered by the Romans.
+The administration of the Vandal Kingdom bears a close resemblance to the Roman provincial administration of Africa.
+While it was staffed by local Africans, the currency and taxation system were a creative adaptation of Roman models and were similar to those administered by the Romans.
 Vandal troops were also fashioned similarly to the Roman model.
-Power and wealth in the Vandal state were led by a military landowning aristocracy and the political elite replaced and expropriated the largely absentee senatorial aristocracy.
-Other main sources of income included its take-over of the major grain and oil export region of the Romans, which had hitherto been the source of food for the major city of Rome.
-The wealth that the Vandal leaders accumulated were spent on luxurious town houses and religious buildings, according to literary sources and archeology.
+Power and wealth in the Vandal state were led by a military landowning aristocracy, and the political elite replaced and expropriated the largely absentee senatorial aristocracy.
+Other main sources of income included its takeover of the major grain and oil export region of the Romans, which had hitherto been the source of food for the major city of Rome.
+The wealth that the Vandal leaders accumulated was spent on luxurious town houses and religious buildings, according to literary sources and archeology.

+Population

+Most people who lived in the Vandal Kingdom prior to the Vandal arrival mostly considered themselves Roman.
+The Vandals were a minority of the population.